nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Polymorphism
-* Is the provision of a *single interface* to *entities of different types*
+* Provides a *single interface* to *entities of different types*
-* A polymorphic type is one whose operations can also be applied to values of some other type, or types
+* A polymorphic type is one whose operations can also be applied to values of other types

 +++
 #### Polymorphism Types
 * **Ad hoc polymorphism**:
   * **Function overloading**
-  * *Function denotes different and potentially heterogeneous implementations* depending on a limited range of *individually specified types and combinations*
+  * *A function denotes different implementations* depending on a limited range of *specified types and combinations*
 * **Parametric polymorphism**:
   * Code is written *without mention of any specific type* and thus *can be used transparently with any number of new types*
   * This is often known as **generics** in OOP, and *polymorphism* in functional programming